Diabetes self-management: Norms and belief system

 The attitude towards self-care behaviour is influenced by the local belief systems and social norms.
 Patients who attribute diabetes control to god are less likely to self-manage and control their sugar intake.
 A study found that subjective norms attributed to 49% of the variance in the intent to perform diabetes-related self-management.

 An individual's and their family's beliefs about diabetes influence how they make sense of their disease and make efforts to manage their illness.
 For example, individuals who are not adhering to the dietary intake shared the view that their decision to not follow the required dietary pattern is because they believe that their family, friends and peers would not approve of their diet.
 Inadequate family support and cultural beliefs prevent diabetes patients from adhering to a diet with low-saturated fatty acids.
+Family members can reinforce the individual's adherence to medication, diet, glucose monitoring, and other self-care activities.
+The perceptions about the importance of self-management and the understanding of the disease influence the self-management behavioural attitude.
+Understanding the perceived benefits of diabetes self-management led to its acceptance.

 In Subsaharan Africa, diabetes patients face social stigma from family and community members from diabetes and diabetes-related self-management requirements which prevent diabetes-related self-care.
 A study found that when there is diabetes that runs in the family, it becomes a family affair and participants normalise and downplay the seriousness of the disease.

 Gender-based family roles prevent adhering to the medication.
 In a study, woman responsible for house duties were found to have inadequate time to visit health facilities resulting in their ignoring their health care needs such as diabetes management.